hectorvillasenorch/agentcpq/README.md

 ## ✅ **USE CASES / PROMPTS FOR MVP**

 ### 1. Pricing Inquiry
-**Jane from TechCorp mentioned that they’re evaluating AI-AgentCPQ and asked for pricing on 25 seats.**
+**Jane from TechCorp mentioned that they’re evaluating  and asked for pricing on 25 seats.**
 *Agent should infer the need to generate a quote for 25 licenses.*

 ### 2. Competitive Analysis